pixl8/Preside-CMS/support/docs/source/devguides/permissioning.rst

     .. note::

-        If a feature of the CMS requires context permissions, it must supply its own GUI for managing them.
+        If a feature of the CMS requires context permissions, it must supply its own views and handlers for managing them.
+PresideCMS helps you out here with a viewlet and action handler for some common UI and saving logic, see ContextPermGUIHelpers_.

 Configuring permissions and roles
 #################################